-Short-term and disabled parking is available on the hospital site car park at the front of the main hospital entrance on Burgoyne Street for passenger drop-off and pick-up.
+Short-term and disabled parking is available on the hospital site car park at the front of the main hospital entrance for passenger drop-off and pick-up.
+Fees do not apply.

 Confidentiality, privacy and access to personal information

 The hospital collects, uses and stores confidential information about your illnesses for administrative purposes so you can receive appropriate care and treatment.